Powback/Bad-Company-2-Map-Editor/README.md

 # Progress
-* 50% - Map loading
+* 70% - Map loading
   * Correctly imports all data, but it still has to be placed into the correct containers.
+  * Will be completed once I bother.
+It's a boring task.
+Feel free to help out!
+  * Just create a new script in the scripts/type folder.
+You just need to copy the Instance field and array names in there.
-* 80% - Object Loading
+* 90% - Object Loading
   * Sometimes places objects akwardly.
 Might have something to do with scale.
+Only affects certain items.
 * 100% - Fix rotation
   * Rotation seems to work fine.
 * 0% - Terrain loading